Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Luong Thi Doi happily received gifts from readers of Dan Tri newspaper (Photo: Hong Anh).

-Ms. Luong Thi Doi (Tan Ben village) shared that she was happier than Tet when she received the gifts.
+Ms. Luong Thi Doi (Tan Ben village) shared that receiving gifts made her happier than Tet.
 Solar lights and rechargeable flashlights are "more precious than gold" to her family at this time.
-"I was very touched when I received the gifts from readers, philanthropists and Dan Tri newspaper.
+"I was very touched when receiving gifts from readers, philanthropists and Dan Tri newspaper.
 We were given food, clothes, and lights.
 These are very useful gifts," Ms. Doi said.
-Ms. Doi and many other people said they were willing to wait all night, hoping to receive lighting equipment for their families.
-Also in Viet Tien commune, on the morning of September 17, representatives of Dan Tri newspaper continued to present 130 gifts to household in Gia Thuong village, the most flooded area in Viet Tien commune in recent days.
-From early morning, more than 100 household items were present at the commune People's Committee headquarters, bringing sacks and plastic bags to contain rice, cooking oil, etc. Many people had to walk and carry goods home because their vehicles were damaged due to flooding for many days.
+Ms. Doi and many other people said that they were ready to wait all night, hoping to receive lighting equipment for their families.
+Also in Viet Tien commune, on the morning of September 17, representatives of Dan Tri newspaper continued to give 130 gifts to households in Gia Thuong village, the most flooded place in Viet Tien commune in recent days.
+From early morning, more than 100 households were present at the commune People's Committee headquarters, bringing sacks and plastic bags to contain rice, cooking oil, etc. Many people had to walk and carry goods home because their vehicles were damaged due to flooding for many days.

 Xuyên đêm vượt đường độc đạo trao cứu trợ tới bà con bị cô lập ở Lào Cai - 9